daytonn/rails_jskit/README.md

 #### Mapped Events

-Sometimes you may want to map and action to a method with a different name, or you may want to map multiple actions to the same method.
+Sometimes you may want to map an action to a method with a different name, or you may want to map multiple actions to the same method.
 This is accomplished using mapped actions.
 Instead of using a string in the actions array, use an object to map the action name to the controller's method:

 ```js
 App.createController("Posts", {